Static GET Request

 |httpHeaderMap||Map of Entry||out||Map of Entry||Runtime 2020.11 Header information as a map.
 The map contains arrays of header value strings whereas the header name is the key of the map.|

-Refer to HTTP Protocol Support for more information on standard xUML headers.
+Refer to HTTP Header Support for more information on the standard xUML HTTP headers.

-Runtime 2019.9 xUML service adapters add the following HTTP headers containing correlation information to the request: Transaction id and request id will be logged to the transaction log on the adapter call.
+Runtime 2019.9 With xUML service adapter calls, the xUML Runtime adds the following outgoing HTTP headers containing correlation information to the request: Transaction id and request id will be logged to the transaction log on the adapter call.
 Having this information, you can use this for error analysis or usage metrics.

 This header identifies the transaction the call belongs to.
 You can set the transaction id manually with setTransactionID.
 If not set, the Runtime will generate one.